StanGirard/seo-audits-toolkit/README.md

 **OSAT** is a collection of multiple tools to help you in your quest for a better SEO.
 All of these tools have been grouped into a single web app.

 I've grown tired of SEO agencies making us pay hundreds of euros for simple tools.
-I decided to develop **OSAT** to help users find issues in their website and increase their SEO for free.
+So,I decided to develop **OSAT** to help users find issues in their website and increase their SEO for free.
+Here are some advantages please check it out.

 <p align="center"><img src="./examples/seotoolkit.gif" width="600px" /></p>